Abstract submission has closed.

 - Read the AV instructions.

 - Abstracts by North American residents may not be presented by proxy.
-Notify firstname.lastname@example.org if an author cannot attend.
+Notify the Abstracts Administrator if you cannot attend and need to withdraw your presentation.

 - In the case of severe physical misfortune, a joint abstract may be presented by a co-author, even if the co-author is presenting another abstract.
-The original author must notify the email@example.com, making an explicit statement of the cause.
+The original author must notify the Abstracts Administrator making an explicit statement of the cause.

 Publication of Abstracts